“Like to learn more about rockets? Or look for odd rock formations? Or listen to the newest rhythm platter?”

 A flier from 1958, which you can see below, announced the new program: “No matter what interests you, there are a lot of other fellows who like to do the same things,” it reads.
 “Generally, the tough job has been to get fellows with the same interests as yours together — and then find adults who would help.”

-In the days before Facebook and message boards, it wasn’t easy to find someone who shared your interests in, say, bowling or shooting sports or “loafing in the timberland.”
+In the days before Facebook and message boards, it wasn’t easy to find someone who shared your interests in, say, bowling or “loafing in the timberland.”

 The BSA’s new Exploring program was the answer.